victorinchrist/InDecision/index.md

 Let us start with a famous question asked by then presidential candidate Reagan in his debate with Carter.

 *"Are you better off today than you were four years ago?"*

+We chose to analyse the median household income and job growth as a proxy to measure the economy.
+We chose to not focus on GDP, or the stock market, as those metrics can be skewed by the large population, or by the fact that only a small subset of Americans are actually invested in the stock market.

 ## Median Household Income
 We chose to examine this question by looking at the median household income of families in the US.